 Michael E. Elsner

 Michael's understanding of the complex legal challenges of international matters is critical to litigating cases involving human rights and financial dealings.
-He is highly proficient in the use of legal mechanisms to track illicit finances, and his investigations through the maze of international banking and financial regulations continue to uncover violations that have allowed money laundering and terrorist financing.
+He uses legal mechanisms to track illicit finances, and his investigations through the maze of international banking and financial regulations continue to uncover violations that have allowed money laundering and terrorist financing.
 Michael is building upon legal theories and case precedents to represent plaintiffs harmed by financial crimes and actions and hold the global institutions and organizations accountable.

 * Please remember that every case is different.
 Any result we achieve for one client in one matter does not necessarily indicate similar results can be obtained for other clients.